mariusBRM/M8_Valorant/README.md

 # M8_Valorant
-Gather data and analyze data from the Gentle Mate Rooster on Valorant
+Gather data and analyze data from VLR.gg

+Build a report for Data visualisation

+Give good insights